Medical Professional FAQs | Aesthetician FAQs

 Why your school and not your competitors?

 Easy, we are the first school, longest running school, largest school and only school currently approved by both the ARRA and Post Secondary Regulatory Boards and Sallie Mae.
 We have the most structured and thorough hands-on/clinical approach.
 We are the only school in the country that performs all its clinical observations and treatments at a actual medical spa in a retail setting with real customers!
 We feel for you to practice what you learn in a real world setting is far more advantageous then a classroom setting.
 During your two week program, you will have 15 different instructors we are the only school worldwide that offers this diverse variety of educators.
 We are the only school in the world that utilizes the top four laser manufacturer´s equipment.
 We also are the only school in the country that includes an in-depth session on marketing from the founder of National Laser Institute.
 Louis Silberman has been written up in Entrepreneur and Fortune Small Business magazines for his health/beauty marketing successes.
-We also offer FREE refresher courses if you ever feel a need to come back and do more clinical treatments.
+We also offer complimentary didactic refresher courses.
 We welcome you to browse through our testimonial page to see what our graduates say about us.